umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

 The rest of this doc is divided in two parts:

 1. GRID job preparation and submission on `lxplus`
-2. Offline skimming and annexing of the produced ntuples on a local machine, most possibly on `glacier`.
+2. Offline slimming and annexing of the produced ntuples on a local machine, most possibly on `glacier`.